bluefireteam/audioplayers/troubleshooting.md

 ## Android

  - Can't play remote files on Android 9: Android 9 has changed some network security defaults, so it may prevent you from play files outside https by default, [this stackoverflow question](https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted) is a good source to solving this.

+ - Some old Samsung devices have a bug that prevents certain types of audio from being played, [see more here](https://stackoverflow.com/questions/16238218/android-media-player-streaming-issue-on-samsung-devices).

 ## iOs